 We offer a full range of reporting options: from syndicated to fully bespoke, which accommodates your input in report set-up, content and frequency of reporting, plus customised additional analyses of your choice.

-Reports include detailed analysis on brands and product category, including share of voice, product features, Net Sentiment Score and competitive benchmarking.
+Reports include detailed analysis on brands, product categories and stock tickers, including share of voice, product features, Net Sentiment Score™ and competitive benchmarking.